dfsp-spirit/qmapc/README.md

    `mvn test`

-## Detailed info on how to build, run and use qmapc
+## Detailed info on how to build qmapc from source

    These instructions are targeted at end users who want to build the qmapc JAR file from source.
 Thanks to the Maven wrapper script, this is very easy under Unix-like systems (Linux, OSX) and Windows.
-Basically all you need to know is some shell basics.
+All you need to know is some shell basics.

 1. Download a copy of the qmapc repository from GitHub as a zip archive and unzip it (or just clone the repository using git in case you have that installed).
 See `Contributing` below for the repo URL.
 2. Start a terminal and change into the directory that contains your copy of the repository.